Financial-Times/dotcom-page-kit/packages/anvil-server-ft-handlebars/readme.md

 [express-handlebars]: https://www.npmjs.com/package/express-handlebars

-## API
+## Top-level API

 ### `.create(options)`

-Creates a new Handlebars instance and returns the [express-handlebars] interface.
+Creates a new Handlebars renderer.

 ### `.engine(options)`

-Creates a new Handlebars instance and returns a function to be used by Express as a [view engine].
+Creates a new Handlebars renderer and returns a function to be used by Express as a [view engine].

+## Renderer API

+See the [express-handlebars] documentation.

 ## Options